Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the AKLT Tower as Scars

 where $[\bullet]_{m_j,n_j}$ denotes the matrix elements of $\bullet$.
 The linear span of all the Schmidt states over $\{j,j+1\}$ in the states of Eq.~(\ref{eq:BMPSdefn}) is the span of the two-site MPS, i.e.,

 where the subscript $\xi$ indicates that the span is taken over all values of $\xi$, which in this case equals the span of vectors that appear in the above expression with coefficients $\xi^0$ and $\xi^1$ [none of the higher powers appear in the expansion].
-While this can also be computed directly, it is also easy to show that this is precisely the span of the OBC towers of QMBS on the two sites, i.e.,
+It is easy to show that this is precisely the span of the OBC towers of QMBS on the two sites, i.e.,

 where $\{\ket{G_{\sigma\sigma'}}_{j,j+1}\}$ are the four OBC AKLT ground states on the two sites $\{j,j+1\}$; this expression is a consequence of the raising operator $Q^\dagger$ being a sum of on-site terms.
 The projectors out of the subspace $\mS_{j,j+1}$ then turn out to have the compact expression~\cite{mark2020unified,moudgalya2020large}